wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/winautomation-options/includes/4-create-global-concurrency-policy.md

     ![A check box that limits the number of processes running concurrently.](..\media\limit-processes-concurrency-policy-tab.png)

-1. Set the max number of simultaneously executed processes in the **Max processes limit** field.
+1. Set the max number of simultaneously running processes in the **Max processes limit** field.

     ![A field that sets the max number of processes that can run concurrently.](..\media\max-processes-concurrency-policy-tab.png)

 1. In the **If this limit is reached** dropdown menu, select the desired action to be performed when the limit is reached.
-You can choose between adding processes in a waiting queue or cancel the execution of them.
+You can choose between adding processes in a waiting queue or cancelling them.

     ![A dropdown menu that sets what happens when the limit is reached.](..\media\if-limit-is-reached-concurrency-policy-tab.png)